shore excursions

 3. A Cabin Upgrade Will Guarantee a Better Experience

 When the cruise line offers you an upgrade, it is essentially the same as booking a ‘guarantee’ cabin – where your cabin category is guaranteed, but your location is not.
-So, while you can choose the type of stateroom, you are unable to choose the location.
+So, while you can choose the type of stateroom, you are unable to choose the location in most instances.

 things you should never do in your cruise cabin stateroom

-If any of these factors are important to you, you may want to think twice, and stick with the room you initially reserved to avoid this misconception about cruise cabin upgrades.
+If any of these factors are important to you, you may want to think twice and stick with the room you initially reserved to avoid this problem.

 4. Cabin Upgrades Are Always Worth the Extra Cost

-Another one of the seven biggest misconceptions about cruise cabin upgrades when upgrading your stateroom is that the new cabin you upgrade to is guaranteed to have improved amenities, and better perks than you initially secured.
+Another myth is that the new cabin you upgrade to is guaranteed to have improved amenities, and better perks than you initially had.

 When you accept the upgrade, you won’t receive the incentives attached to the previous room you had reserved, and it’s possible that the new perks aren’t as enticing as the ones you received two, three months ago when you initially booked your cruise.